Updated: Jun 5

 Preheat the grill to 400° and place the wood chips in a bowl- cover them with water to soak at least 30 minutes before draining them and tossing them on the hot coals.

-While the wood chips are soaking, place the chicken stock in a 4 cup measuring container or bowl.
-Add the saffron and allow to steep 30 minutes in the stock while you prep the remaining ingredients.
+While the wood chips are soaking, place the chicken stock to a small pot and bring to a simmer.
+Add the saffron, turn off the heat and allow to steep 30 minutes in the stock while you prep the remaining ingredients.

 Add the chorizo to the chicken drippings and cook to brown all over and render some fat, 3 minutes more.
 Transfer the sausage with a slotted spoon to the plate with the chicken.
 Discard all but 1 tbsp oil in the pan.